Otzzu/rag-kg/README.md

 1. Upload the dump file through the AuraDB console
 2. Or manually recreate the graph structure using the schema in `schema.txt`

-> **Important:** The dump file `knowledge-graph-2025-12-03T06-30-05.dump` contains the complete Catan game state including players, pieces, resources, and board configuration.
+> **Important:** The dump file `knowledge-graph-catan.dump` contains the complete Catan game state including players, pieces, resources, and board configuration.

 ### Step 6: Configure the Application